SagnikBarik/sonkhya_ai/README.md

 ### README.md

-# **Sonkhya&#46;AI: Handwritten Digit Recognition App**
+# **Sonkhya.AI: Handwritten Digit Recognition App**

-Sonkhya&#46;AI is a Flutter-based application that uses a custom AI model to predict handwritten **bengali** digits.
-This app leverages a TensorFlow Lite (TFLite) model to process user-drawn digits on a whiteboard and predict the number with high accuracy.
+Sonkhya.AI is a Flutter-based application that utilizes a deep learning model to recognize handwritten **Bengali** digits with high accuracy.

 ## **Features**
+- AI-based prediction using a TFLite CNN model.
 - Interactive drawing board to input handwritten digits.
-- Real-time preprocessing of input images.
-- AI-based prediction using a TFLite CNN model.
 - Simple and clean UI for seamless interaction.

 ## **How It Works**

-1. Draw a digit (0-9) on the provided whiteboard canvas in **bengali**.
+1. Draw a digit (0-9) on the provided whiteboard canvas in **Bengali**.
 2. Tap the **Predict** button.
 3. The app preprocesses the input by:
    - Converting the image to grayscale.